FaTiH3446/FaTiH3446.github.io/documentation.md

 I worked with my teammates to test and improve the program together.

 I also used ChatGPT for extra explanations, debugging advice, and help writing this documentation.

+Documentation: TicTacToe in Swift
+Project: TicTacToe Game
+Tool: Swift / Xcode

+What I Did
+Created a simple TicTacToe game using Swift and SwiftUI.

+Designed a 3×3 game board with buttons for each cell.

+Added game logic to check for wins, draws, and turns between “X” and “O”.

+Displayed a message when a player wins or when the game ends in a draw.

+Included a reset button to start a new round.

+Challenges
+Understanding how to update the board using @State variables in SwiftUI.

+Detecting a winner with different combinations of rows, columns, and diagonals.

+Making sure the game resets correctly without crashing or keeping old data.

+Help
+I watched a few YouTube tutorials about building TicTacToe in Swift to learn how to structure the game logic and interface.

+I used ChatGPT to get extra help writing this documentation

+What I Learned
+How to manage game data and update the UI in real time with SwiftUI.

+How simple logic and condition checks can create an interactive game.

+How to plan, test, and debug a project while learning from mistakes.